 - The school will ensure as many staff as possible complete anaphylaxis training.
-Training is provided on a yearly basis and as part of induction for any new members of staff. - Staff must be aware of the pupils in their care (regular or cover classes) who have known allergies, as an allergic reaction could occur at any time (not just at mealtimes).
-This information is shared with a 'red flag' on the school Management Information System (i-SAMS) and on Staff SharePoint.
-Any food-related activities must be supervised with due caution. - Staff leading school trips will collaborate with the School Nurses and ensure they carry all relevant emergency supplies.
+Training is provided on a yearly basis. - Staff must make themselves aware of the pupils in their care (regular or cover classes) who have known allergies, as an allergic reaction could occur at any time (not just at mealtimes).
+This information is shared with a 'red healthcare flag' on the school Management Information System (i-SAMS) and on Staff SharePoint.
+Any food-related activities must be supervised with due caution. - Staff leading school trips will collaborate with the School Nurses to ensure children with health needs are identified.
 Trip leaders will check that they have the medication for all pupils with medical conditions, and that pupils with allergies carry their allergy plan / medication (if age and stage appropriate for them to do so).
-Pupils unable to produce their required plan / medication will not be able to attend the excursion. - School Nurses keep a register of pupils who have been prescribed an Adrenaline Auto-Injector (AAI).
+Pupils unable to produce their required plan and medication will not be able to attend the excursion.
+Spare AAI's (i.e. EpiPens are not carried as standard).

+- School Nurses keep a register of pupils who have been prescribed an Adrenaline Auto-Injector (AAI).
 This is visible to all staff, on SharePoint.
-Records are kept re any use of AAI(s) and any emergency treatment given. - School Nurses will ensure that the latest plan from parents is shared with teachers of younger children (P1-5 and J1 & 2). - In the Prep and Junior School, where packed lunches are eaten in the classroom, staff will ask pupils to wash their hands before and after eating, and tables will be cleaned afterwards to minimise the possibility of cross contamination. - School Nurses 'spot check' the plans and emergency medication of pupils with potentially serious allergies and medication.
-Any discrepancies in 'kit' are shared with parents e.g. out of date.
+Records are kept regarding any use of AAI(s) and any emergency treatment given. - School Nurses will ensure that the latest AAI plan from parents is shared with teachers of younger children (P1-5 and J1 & 2). - In the Prep and Junior School, where packed lunches are eaten in the classroom, staff will ask pupils to wash their hands before and after eating, and tables will be cleaned afterwards to minimise the possibility of cross contamination. - School Nurses 'spot check' the allergy plans and emergency medication of pupils with potentially serious allergies and medication.
+Any discrepancies in 'kit' are shared with parents e.g. out of date medication.